-Our current plan is to conduct the evaluation using the Digital Topographic Support System (DTSS) as the baseline technology.
+The evaluation was conducted using the Digital Topographic Support System (DTSS) as the baseline technology.
 DTSS can be categorized as an Automated Geospatial tool (AGT) as opposed to a next generation AAGT, such as the BTRA-BC tool we are evaluating.
 DTSS is the currently fielded set of geospatial tools used to support the IPB.
-Modules of the BTRA-BC are compatible with DTSS and will be embedded in the version of DTSS used in this experiment.
-During the trials in which the subjects are using BTRA-BC, the BTRA-BC modules will be enabled.
-During the trials in which the subjects do not use BTRA-BC, these modules will be disabled.
+Modules of the BTRA-BC are compatible with DTSS and were embedded in the version of DTSS used in this experiment.
+During the trials in which the subjects are using BTRA-BC, the BTRA-BC modules were enabled.
+During the trials in which the subjects do not use BTRA-BC, these modules were disabled.
 DTSS was chosen specifically because it is the current state of the art in AGTs, it is currently fielded, and the potential subjects are familiar with its use.